 Natural light does wonders in setting up the perfect shot while you’re getting ready for the day.
 If it’s possible, try to choose a venue or airbnb that has a getting ready suite with lots of natural light and windows.
 Also, try to keep the getting-ready room as decluttered as possible so your photographer doesn’t have to be moving your things around to clear the space for a beautiful photograph.

 Bonus tip: If it’s a beautiful day outside and the location allows for it, you can even move getting ready to outside.
-Some of the most beautiful getting ready shots I’ve ever taken have been when I’ve taken the bride onto the deck of the room she’s getting ready in.
+Some of the most beautiful getting ready shots I’ve ever taken have been when I’ve taken my client onto the deck of the room they’re getting ready in.
 Get creative, and chase the light!

 Tip #5- Keep All Your Details Together

 When your photographer arrives, they will want to photograph your detail pieces while you’re just starting on your getting ready process.
-Have ready any details you want photographed, including bridal jewelry, perfume or cologne, shoes, the veil, the bouquet, the rings, and any other important bride or groom heirloom pieces–and keep them all in one place!
+Have ready any details you want photographed, including jewelry, perfume or cologne, shoes, the veil, the bouquet, the rings, and any other important wedding day heirloom pieces–and keep them all in one place!
 When you are packing your things together the night before, just put all the detail pieces in one bag so they are easy to find.
 It’ll make your photographer’s life a whooole lot easier.

 Tip #6- Keep An Extra Copy of the Invitation